determ1ne/OmenHubLight/README.md

+# Project Archived

+This project originated from my attempt to replace heavy HP programs, back when the "OMEN Gaming Hub" was named "HP OMEN Command Center".
+It was designed specifically for the 4th gen OMEN Laptop and is unlikely to be helpful on any other OMEN series products.
+Since my laptop has been broken(battery, keyboard), the project was abandoned :(

+As of 2023, Linux kernel has built-in support for some HP WMI interfaces, and there are numerous community driven projects available for modern OMEN laptops.

 # OMEN Hub Light

 OMEN Hub Light is an opensource and lightweight substitute for a series programs from HP.
 It is based on the reverse engineering, and trying to keep a similar architecture to HP's programs for keeping update with HP.